russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "The person who focuses on one task and sees it through to completion — even if they work in a somewhat slow or outdated manner — beats the endless optimizer who jumps from tool to tool and always hopes a new piece of technology will help them finish what they start."

-Embracing the joy of achievement strengthens the foundation of your motivation with every effort, allowing it to persist through days, months, and even years.
+By embracing the joy of achievement, you can strengthen the foundation of your motivation with every effort, allowing it to persist through days, months, and even years.

 Step 5: Focus on the journey, not just the destination

-Dweck's 'Mindset: The New Psychology of Success,' talks about two ways of thinking: a growth mindset and a fixed mindset.
+Dweck's 'Mindset' discusses two ways of thinking: a growth mindset and a fixed mindset.
 A growth mindset allows you to see challenges as chances to learn and improve rather than as threats to your self-esteem:

-It becomes easier to stay motivated when adopting this perspective, even when the path is rough.
+When adopting this perspective, it becomes easier to stay motivated even when the path is rough.
 Instead of feeling defeated by mistakes, you'll know how to treat them as valuable lessons on your way to becoming better at what you do.

 "After seven experiments with hundreds of children, we had some of the clearest findings I've ever seen: Praising children's intelligence harms their motivation and it harms their performance.
 How can that be?
 Don't children love to be praised?
 Yes, children love praise.
 And they especially love to be praised for their intelligence and talent.
 It really does give them a boost, a special glow — but only for the moment.
 The minute they hit a snag, their confidence goes out the window and their motivation hits rock bottom.
 If success means they're smart, then failure means they're dumb.
 That's the fixed mindset."